JarrodKane/little-piggy/README.md

 ###### Logic

 - [x] Basic game logic running
+      -- [ ] When user changes it does not always add the score to new user
 - [ ] Allowing for a player to input the winning score limit

 ###### Styling